What is a WMS (warehouse management system)?

 - Bridgestone (video below) stays atop their business operations with end-to-end digital warehouse management

 Types of warehouse management systems

 There are three main types of WMS software: standalone (on-premise and often a homegrown legacy system), cloud-based, and applications built into ERP or supply chain management platforms (either on-premise or hosted in the cloud).
 Each type of WMS has advantages and drawbacks, and the best type will differ from business to business:

 - Standalone WMS: These systems are usually deployed on the company’s own premises using their own hardware.
-They can generally support greater customization (though these can be costly) and the organization can maintain tighter control over their data and software.
+They can generally support greater customisation (though these can be costly) and the organisation can maintain tighter control over their data and software.
 Although the initial cost of the system is substantially higher than other options, once a company owns it, they own it.
-At the same time, updates, maintenance, and the costs associated with them are the responsibility of the organization.
+At the same time, updates, maintenance, and the costs associated with them are the responsibility of the organisation.
 As the WMS ages, it becomes increasingly difficult to integrate with other platforms and to implement new technologies.

 - Cloud WMS: Cloud-based WMS systems can be rapidly deployed with lower up-front costs.
 Delivered as software-as-a-service (SaaS), they provide more flexibility to support seasonal and other changing market conditions – and they are easier to scale as companies grow.
 Through regular updates, warehouse management in the cloud offers a quicker path to innovation.
 And someone else takes on the burden of maintaining and updating the system.
 SaaS vendors also invest a lot of money and expertise into security measures and provide disaster recovery capabilities.
 Cloud warehouse management systems can also be more easily integrated with other solutions.